 “Now is the time for action, and to end homelessness in Scotland once and for all.”

-This is only possible because of everyone who has supported us by making donations, signing up to become regular donors and everyone who participated in our Sleep in the Park events in 2017 and 2018.
+This is only possible because of everyone who has joined the movement by buying lunch from our cafes, making donations, signing up to become regular donors and everyone who participated in our Sleep in the Park events in 2017 and 2018.

 If you’re interested in finding out more, we’ve put together some helpful Q&As here.